Afraid your child spends too much time in front of screens and devices? Find out here how to limit screen time on

 - Open Your Family settings for your Microsoft account in a browser.

 - Under Family members, click or tap Screen time for the child.

-- Make sure PC screen time limits is On under PC screen time.
+- Make sure Windows 10 or PC screen time limits is On under Device limits.

-- For restricting Xbox use, enable Xbox screen time limits under Xbox screen time.
+Tip: For restricting Xbox use, enable Xbox One as well.

-- For each day, choose the number of hours of allowed screen time in front of a PC or Xbox respectively under Hours allowed.
+- For each day, choose the number of hours of allowed screen time in front of a PC or Xbox respectively.

-- To allow all allotted on the timeline, select Max scheduled.
+Tip: To allow all time allotted on the timeline, select Max scheduled.

 - Optionally, change when the screen time can occur:

 1. Click the timeline for the day.

 2. To remove an allowed time, click Remove.

 3. To add an allowed time, pick the start and end times under From and To. then click Add.

 4. Click Save.